opensrp/opensrp-client-core/README.md

 ## 1. Security

 Security is provided in the following:
-   * Network - It supports ssl in cases where the backend server is connected through a `https` url
+   * Network - It supports SSL in cases where the backend server is connected through an `https` url
-   * Data access - Only registered providers can be able to view and manipulate records
+   * Data access - Only registered providers are able to view and manipulate records
-   * Data encryption - The database on the android client is encrypted
+   * Data encryption - The database on the android client is encrypted with 256-bit AES encryption using [SQLCipher](https://guardianproject.info/code/sqlcipher/).

 The security classes can be found in `org.smartregister.ssl`